 Yolo Bypass

 Fremont Weir was completed in 1924.
 It is the first overflow structure on the river's right bank and its two-mile overall length marks the beginning of the Yolo Bypass.
 It is located about 15 miles northwest of Sacramento and eight miles northeast of Woodland.
-South of this latitude the Yolo Bypass conveys 80 percent of the system’s floodwaters through Yolo and Solano Counties until it connects to the Sacramento River a few miles upstream of Rio Vista.
+South of this latitude the Yolo Bypass conveys 80% of the system’s floodwaters through Yolo and Solano Counties until it connects to the Sacramento River a few miles upstream of Rio Vista.
 The weir’s primary purpose is to release overflow waters of the Sacramento River, Sutter Bypass, and the Feather River into the Yolo Bypass.
-The crest elevation is 33.50 feet and the project design capacity of the weir is 343,000 cfs.
+The crest elevation is 33.50 feet and the design capacity of the weir is 343,000 cfs.

 The Sacramento Weir was completed in 1916.
 It is the only weir that is manually operated – all others overflow by gravity on their own.
 It is located along the right bank of the Sacramento River approximately 4 miles upstream of the Tower Bridge, and about 2 miles upstream from the mouth of the American River.
 Its primary purpose is to protect the City of Sacramento from excessive flood stages in the Sacramento River channel downstream of the American River.
-The weir limits flood stages (water surface elevations) in the Sacramento River to project design levels through the Sacramento/West Sacramento area.
-The project design capacity of the weir is 112,000 cfs.
+The weir limits flood stages (WSE) in the Sacramento River to design levels through the Sacramento/West Sacramento area.
+The design capacity of the weir is 112,000 cfs.

 Aquatic Habitat